-Lucas Hakewill has a wealth of experience in entrepreneurial education and has just joined the SSE team as our new Growth Program Lead.
-In his new role, he’ll be delivering impactful education programs for students and our partners, starting with our 2020 short courses in Semester 2.
+Lucas Hakewill has a wealth of experience in entrepreneurial education and joined the SSE team as our Growth Program Lead.
+In his role, he’ll be delivering impactful education programs for students and our partners, starting with our 2020 short courses in Semester 2.

 We sat down with Lucas to unearth his unexpected connection to the SSE offices and discover what drives his work in the startup space.